University of Debrecen

 Until 2014 technical Academy Awards (Oscars) have been awarded to five former students.

 The university also operates an associated Basic Medicine campus in Geochang County, South Korea.

-The University of Debrecen's acceptance rate is 25% making it one of the most competitive universities in Central Europe.

-University of Debrecen is ranked 501st in QS World University Rankings by Top Universities and has an overall score of 4.1 stars with its prestigious Medical School ranked 19th position worldwide along with the Engineering department ranked 59th, Computer Sciences ranked 37th, Veterinary department ranked 27th, Pharmaceutics and Toxicology department ranked 26th worldwide.
-It is also notable for its Mathematics, Astronomy and Physics department which is ranked 77th, 83rd and 79th worldwide respectively.

 History

 The early formation

 Higher education began in Debrecen with the Calvinist College of Debrecen, which was founded in 1538.
 Over centuries of its existence it was one of the key institutions of higher education in Hungary.
 In the beginning of the 20th century the college was transformed into a university, and has a strong link and cooperation with the present Calvinist College's Debrecen Reformed Theological University.

 Before, and during World War I

 In 1908, the Calvinist Academy of Humanities was created, and in 1912, the Hungarian Royal University was founded.
 The university incorporated the theology, law, and arts faculties of the college and added a medical school.
 Teaching began in 1914 in the old Calvinist College buildings.
 In 1918, the first new medical school building was opened, and the original medical school campus was completed in 1927.